new york internal medicine

 MD2B Connect Physician ID # 118

-Where will the rotation take place: This hands-on outpatient rotation will take place in New York City (Long Island).
+Where will the rotation take place: This outpatient US clinical experience will take place outside of New York City (Long Island).

 Hours: Monday - Wednesday 9 AM to 6 PM; Friday 9 AM to 3 PM (Thursday off)